ROCm/AMDMIGraphX/docs/dev/env_vars.rst

 Set to "1", "enable", "enabled", "yes", or "true" to use.
 Traces instructions replaced with a constant.

+.. envvar:: MIGRAPHX_TRACE_QUANTIZATION

+Set to "1", "enable", "enabled", "yes", or "true" to use.
+Prints traces for any passes run during quantization.

 .. envvar:: MIGRAPHX_8BITS_QUANTIZATION_PARAMS

 Set to "1", "enable", "enabled", "yes", or "true" to use.